What is gender?

 Mental ill-health can also arise from bullying in childhood or other factors that have nothing to do with gender dysphoria.
 This ill-health often remains after gender affirming treatment and may need to be processed.

-There are no Swedish numbers of how many trans people who have died as a result of suicide in Sweden, as trans experience isn’t investigated in connection with suicide.
-All investigations about suicidal thoughts and attempts at suicide show that these factors are more common among trans people than in the population in general.
-Many investigations show that about a third of all trans people have attempted suicide at some point of their lives.
+All reports about suicidal thoughts and attempts at suicide show that these are more common among trans people than in the population in general.
+Several reports show that about a third of all trans people have attempted suicide at some point of their lives.
 Different studies also show that the number of trans people who have attempted suicide during the past year is high; about five times as high as in the population in general (5 percent of trans people compared to 1 percent of the population in general).

 Preliminary figures from the Norwegian investigation Kjønn, helse og medborgerskap show that access to gender affirming treatment can be related to a lower risk of suicide.
 Preliminary figures from the investigation show that 90,8 percent of the trans people who have attempted suicide and undergone gender affirming treatment made their attempts before the treatment was started.
 The number of attempted suicides during and after treatment is 12,6 and 5,0 percent respectively.